bohdankolodiy/money-full-stack/money-be/README.md

-# money-full-stack
+# 🚀 Welcome to your new awesome project!

+This project has been created using **webpack-cli**, you can now run

 ## Requirements to launch the project

     1. Node.js: Install Node.js (v12+ is recommended for Fastify).
     2. Package Manager: Use either npm or yarn to manage dependencies.
     3. PostgreSQL: Ensure PostgreSQL is installed and running.
 You can install it locally or use a cloud-hosted service like AWS RDS, Heroku Postgres, or others.
-    4. Angular CLI: Install Angular CLI globally.
-It provides a command-line interface for Angular development.

 ## Commands to run the project:

-    For build project containers run : npm run docker:build For run project docker image: npm run docker:compose
+    For build project : npm run build

-    For only run : For a dev server(money-be) navigate to `http://localhost:3000`.
-For a dev client server(money-fe) navigate to `http://localhost:4200`.
+    For only run : Run `npm run start` for a dev server.
+Navigate to `http://[::1]:3000`.

 ## Description of the project